ws-cs2/cs2-surftimer/README.md

 ## Future of this plugin

-The goal for this project is just to make something that works - VScript is depreciated and will probably stop working at some point!
+The goal for this project is just to make something that works for the short term - VScript is depreciated and will probably stop working at some point!

 ## Video